 At Springhead, we recognise the need for a varied and personalised approach to the teaching of reading.
 Some pupils will need to develop early ‘readiness for reading’ skills and all pupils are assessed to identify any gaps in their readiness for reading skills before moving onto more formal reading learning.
 Some pupils will continue with developing these skills throughout their time at school.
 Some will be able to progress to decoding, and/or language comprehension and reading comprehension.
 Some will be able to become independent readers.

-All pupils at Springhead are exposed to a wide and rich variety of stories, rhymes, songs and books, to embed a love of reading and to build communication skills whether through sign, gesture, tone of voice, facial expression, participation etc. Stories and books are selected to reflect whatever is developmentally appropriate for them, whilst still recognising age appropriateness and interests.
+All pupils at Springhead are exposed to a wide and rich variety of stories, rhymes, songs and books, to embed a love of reading and to build communication skills whether through sign, symbols, gesture, tone of voice, facial expression, participation etc. Stories and books are selected to reflect whatever is developmentally appropriate for them, whilst still recognising age appropriateness and interests.
 There is considerable evidence that reading to children promotes brain development and reading skills and that it is highly beneficial for children to listen to stories read at level which is beyond their own reading ability.
 For some of our pupils, tracking a light or object from left to right is developing early reading skills.

 The programme the school uses is ‘All Aboard Phonics’, a systematic synthetic phonics (SSP) programme, validated by the DfE.
 No single reading method will be effective for all students with learning disabilities.
 Most individuals with learning disabilities will benefit from the application of a variety of methods and teachers will assess what will work best for each pupil/student.